UTXOnly/nostpy-relay/ReadME.md

 # Nostpy

-A simeple and easy to deply nostr relay using `asyncio` & `websockets` to server Nostr clients
+A simple and easy to deploy nostr relay using `asyncio` & `websockets` to server Nostr clients

 ## Description